SethBushinsky/BGC-Argo-Plus/_pages/code-pages/bgc-argo-plus-env.md

 Maintaining different Python environments is key, as you will eventually install enough packages that conflicts will likely arise between some.
 If you do this all in your "base" environment, you'll probably be stuck reinstalling Python and (if you're like me) put off learning Python for a few more years.

+Before you begin working on a new project, decide where you are going to keep the code for that project.
+I recommend learning to use version control software like github, but I'm not going to get into that here.
+Check out the Python Basics info on the code-repository page of this site to find some links to git resources.
+For now I'm going to assume you've some directory I'll refer to as "[PROJECT_DIRECTORY]/code/" where "PROJECT_DIRECTORY" is your project name and "code" is a subfolder where you have your (potentially git linked) code for your project work.

-Open terminal or equivalent.
+Now, open terminal or equivalent.
 First, double check that conda is installed:

 ```
 (base) smb-uh@smb-uh BGC-Argo-Plus % conda -V